Regenerative Grazing

 2. Planning For and Beyond the Dry Season

-As the dry season begins the grasses stop growing.
-The rains are not expected to fall again for many months, and the grasses on our land are now a fixed amount.
-By determining on average how many square meters of land could feed 1 animal for a day (yes, there are equations for that, haha!), we can determine how many “animal days” of grazing we have on the whole of our land for that dry season.
-An animal day is the amount of grass one “standard” animal needs for one day (for us, a “standard animal” = 1 cow or 4 goats/sheep).
+As the dry season begins, the grasses stop growing.
+The rains are not expected to fall again for many months, and the grasses on our land are now at a fixed amount.
+By determining, on average, how many square meters of land could feed one animal for a day (yes, there are equations for that, haha!), we can determine how many “animal days” of grazing we have on the whole of our land for that dry season.
+An animal day is the amount of grass one “standard” animal needs for one day (for us, a “standard animal” = 1 cow or four goats/sheep).

 If this number is smaller than the number of livestock we currently have, then we need to destock and sell animals until the numbers we have match the numbers we can feed through and beyond the dry season.